AustralianCancerDataNetwork/groundworkers/docs/development/extending.md

 - the adapter is config-agnostic
 - the service is transport-agnostic
 - MCP and REST wrappers stay thin
-- docs describe the steady-state interface, not the migration path that got us there
+- docs describe the current interface and a real use case